-learning results
+Machine learning results

-Predicting treatment response
+Predicting treatment response as binary variable

 As a first “sense check”, we performed t-tests for each predictor with the outcome variable as grouping variable (two-sided) on the whole sample.
-The rationale of this test is to see whether there are differences in the respective variable between responders and non-responders. .
+The rationale of this test is to see whether there are differences in the respective variable between responders and non-responders.
 X shows the p-values of the t-tests.
 Four variables showed significant p-values (years with OCD: p < 0.001; OCD onset: p < = 0.001; CYBOCS pre avoid: p = 0.046; CGI S pre: p = 0.04).
+This straight-forward analysis gives a first impression which predictor may prove relevant for predicting treatment response.

-Figure X: p-values for unpaired t-tests (two-sided) for each predictor between the two outcome groups
+Online supplement X: p-values for unpaired t-tests (two-sided) for each predictor between the two outcome groups

 Linear model.
 The four predictors identified above were submitted to a multiple logistic regression.
+This model is the machine learning pendant to classical regression analysis.
+The differences being that the model is tested on “fresh” data, ie., the test sample, and that we used a stepwise approach to select predictors.
 The accuracy in the test model was low (Cohen’s Kappa: 0.17).
 Next, a linear model with stepwise feature selection was run.
-As the predictive accuracy in the test model was again low (Cohen’s Kappa < 0), the results are not detailed further here, but can be found in the supplementary material.
+The predictive accuracy in the test model was lower than chance (Cohen’s Kappa < -.37.

 Best subset predictor selection.
-In this model, a predetermined maximum number of predictors was selected (nmax) according to an optimality criterion that is computed from the set of all possible models.
-The model with the best fit (based on C-p) included 10 predictors (see supplementary material for details).
-Two predictors in the training model reached statistical significance (ntrain = 49; CYBOCS item avoidance: b = 1.49; SE = 0.68; p = 0.03; OCD onset: b = -0.93; SE = 0.40; p = 0.02).
-Thus, high values in avoidance improved the (log) odds of therapeutic success whereas a late OCD onset decreased the (log) odds of therapeutic success.
-Accuracy in the test sample was high (Cohen’s Kapa: 0.68.
-More details can be found in the supplementary online material).
+Here, we fit a linear model again, but selected the best predictors by computing all possible subsets.
+More precisely, in this model, a predetermined maximum number of predictors was selected (nmax) according to an optimality criterion that is computed from the set of all possible models.
+The model with the best fit (based on C-p) included nmax=10 predictors.
+Accuracy in the test sample was high (Cohen’s Kapa: 0.68).

 L1 Elastic Net (Lasso).
 Next we computed an Elastic Net to see whether a flexible model would be able detect patterns more clearly.
-The results identified two different predictors: CGIS-S and OCD onset.
-Accuracy in the test sample was relatively high (Cohen’s Kappa of 0.75).
+Accuracy in the test sample was relatively high (Cohen’s Kappa: 0.75).
 As possibly the test sample (n = 12) was too small to allow for reliable accuracy in prediction, we rerun the model with 40% test sample (n = 24).
-However, the model yielded less accurate results compared to the previous model (Cohen’s Kappa = 0.58).
+However, the model yielded less accurate results compared to the previous model (Cohen’s Kappa: 0.58).

 Further models.
-Fitting Random Forests and for Support Vector Machines, in different variations, to the data yielded similar results (Cohen’s Kappa between 0.71 and 0.80); see the supplementary materials for details.
+Fitting Random Forests and for Support Vector Machines, in different variations, to the data yielded similar results (ie., Cohen’s Kappa between 0.71 and 0.80); see the supplementary materials for details.

 Summary.
-In sum, the linear model achieved similar or slightly higher accuracy compared to the more flexible machine learning models.
+In sum, the linear machine learning model achieved similar or slightly higher accuracy compared to the more flexible machine learning models.
 To aggregate the results in an overview, we counted how often a given predictor was deemed as “important” by each classification model.
 The predictors that were identified as important most frequently were “years with OCD”, “OCD onset”, and education of parents (university)” (3 times each; see Fig. EEE).

 Figure EEE.
 Frequency with which predictors were chosen as important by the models (predicting treatment response at 3-month follow-up).

-Predicting symptom severity
+Predicting symptom severity (numeric outcome)

-Lasso.
-R squared in the training sample model was moderate (0.18).
-In order to check whether the train sample may have been too small we re-fitted the Lasso with same parameters but on a 60-40 sample split; R squared was of similar strength (0.20).
+Elastic Net (Lasso).
+First, we ran an Elastic Net where the train sample consisted of 80% of the partipants.
+R2 amounted to 0.18 in the test sample.
+In order to check whether the train sample may have been too small we re-fitted the Lasso with same parameters but on a 60-40 sample split; R squared in the test sample was of similar strength (0.20) as in the 80-20 model.